PhantomPilots/AutoFarming/README.md

 Requirements:
 1. Start by being in a screen that's in the path of going to the bird (i.e.: tavern, battle menu, or bird menu).
 2. Have the team ready with the proper gear.
 This doesn't mean "saved" (this will be handled by the script automatically), but rather just set up before clicking the "Save" button.

+## Troubleshooting

+If the script doesn't work as expected (e.g., not clicking anywhere), make sure the game window is resized the the custom size created at the beginning.

 ## Future features